bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 # Become a Shipping Provider

 Shipping providers can offer shipping services and rates to BigCommerce merchants and shoppers.
-They must implement endpoints through BigCommerce.
+They must build a BigCommerce app and implement endpoints through BigCommerce.
+BigCommerce will retrieve and display service options and rates.
+Merchants can see these rates in the control panel and shoppers can see them on the storefront.

 Benefits of using a shipping provider include the following:
 - Drop-shippers can set their own rates